 Conclusion

-Ultimately, this allows everyone—seniors and their adult children alike—to focus on living well and cherishing each day, rather than worrying about paperwork and legal compliance.
+Ultimately, this allows families to focus on living well together, not worrying about paperwork or legal compliance.